 Muddy Water A Music and Culture Magazine

 This website was restored and archived for use in Robin Robeson's course on Music Heritage.
 Ms. Robeson comes to us from a career in high tech - she was last employed by her own firm offering consulting service for Kubernetes - an open-source container orchestration system for automating application deployment, scaling, and management, originally designed by Google.
+She gained notoriety by applying high tech to improve performance in health services, specifically the medical waste disposal concerns of hospital and research labs.
+She consulted with medical waste management firms across the US in development of a uniform disposal process that could be present on site.
 She also performed in a popular folk group, The Pieds.
 The combination of Kubernetes consultant and folk performer gives her a unique perspective from which to provide a framework to understand the cultural significance of music in a technological world.
 This site is one of many that are required reading for her course.

 Muddy Water was a music and culture magazine, aimed at showcasing what the editor, Will Brennan believed to be the real music and art, the best writing and the most cogent ideas being created in our society at the time.